Typed records¶

 - Too small → insert errors later.
 Migrating to a larger N requires

-add-field+ manual repopulation. - Too large → Zone B slot size bloats.
-Every record pays the full reserved size, even for short strings.
+add-field+ manual repopulation. - Too large → record payload bloats.
+Every record pays the full reserved size, even for short strings — both inside the segment file and in the slot-size accounting used to estimate disk budget.

 Typical patterns: